 - Protein: 17 grams

-This stew is completely vegan and it gets its 17 grams of plant protein from an assortment of beans and brown rice.
-This, combined with spinach, corn, tomatoes, onion and pepper, is what gives this dish the 18 grams of fiber it provides.
+This stew is completely vegan.
+An assortment of beans and rice provide the 17 grams of plant protein in this dish.
+These ingredients, combined with spinach, corn, tomatoes, onion and pepper, are full of fiber.
+Each serving has 18 grams of fiber.
 It's also loaded with vitamin A, lycopene, vitamin K and potassium.

-Get the Vegetarian Bean Stew With Beans and Rice recipe at Picky Eater.
+Get the Vegetarian Bean Stew With Beans and Rice recipe and nutrition info from Picky Eater.